Overrated and Underleveled

-- Though this is in part due to a glitch; her HP, stats and abilities are identical to when she's a foe (save for the plot-convinience version of stock break she uses to end the battle), save a glitch in her two strongest attacks mean they don't register as special attacks rather than regular attacks. thus going from awesome to fail...
+- Though this is in part due to a glitch; her HP, stats and abilities are identical to when she's a foe (save for the plot-convenient version of Stock Break she uses to end the battle).
+A glitch in her two strongest attacks mean they don't register as special attacks rather than regular attacks, greatly reducing her usefulness.

-- Fran is the oldest of the main cast, comes from a line of magical huntresses and can single-handedly take down several imperial soldiers during cutscenes.
-Which makes it all the more surprising that she is the statistically WORST party member, all-around.
-The game also makes a big deal in one boss battle about how she (and presumably other non-humans) go into feral rages when in areas shrouded in mist.
-The battle shows this by putting her in permanent Berserk status for the duration; later in the game, you go to similar areas but she gets no bonus whatsoever.
+- Fran is the oldest of the main cast, comes from a race of magical huntresses and can single-handedly take down several imperial soldiers during cutscenes.
+Which makes it all the more surprising that she is the statistically WORST party member by a small margin.
+The game also makes a big deal in one boss battle about how she (and presumably other Viera) goes into a feral rage when mist starts filling the area.
+This is represented by putting her in permanent Berserk status for that battle; later in the game, you go to areas that are permanently filled with mist with no similar effect.

 - In Defense of the Ancients: All-Stars, many of the heroes, according to their backstory, ought to be powerful beyond belief already, but for balance everyone starts at level 1.